 Do you have tighter restrictions on cash flow, or does revenue appear to be growing exponentially?
 How is your sales team currently performing?

-While you’ll discuss your business plan and roadmap later in the document, you can also outline the long-term vision for the business in this section.
+While you’ll discuss your business plan and road map later in the document, you can also outline the long-term vision for your business in this section.
 For example, where do you want to see the business in five years?

-Comparing the current situation with your vision will emphasize the gap between where you are now and where you need to be, and will help inspire the sales plan.
+Tip: Comparing the current situation with your vision will emphasize the gap between where you are now and where you need to be.

 It’s essential that you put your mission and values at the heart of your business.
 You need to incorporate them into every function – and this includes your sales plan.